vydang02/Regression-Analysis-Portfolio/HW3_files/HW3-Q1-Q2.md

 Vy Dang
 2024-09-30

-## Problem 1 (through Lecture 9)

-In this problem, we consider the Ames, Iowa Housing Prices dataset, which describes sales of 2,838 properties in the town of Ames, Iowa from 2006 to 20101.
-You will work with the dataset provided in the AmesSales.csv file.
-This file has been pre-processed to simplify the analysis.
-We started with a partially processed set available on Github2 and selected a few of the most relevant variables to include in our analysis.
-The file contains 12 variables, described below.
-The first variable is the property’s sale price—which we aim to predict.
-The other variables describe the property details in quantitative terms (square footage, number of rooms, date of construction).
-There is one categorical variable, BldgType, which describes different types of homes (e.g. townhouse, duplex, etc.). • SalePrice - the property’s sale price (dollars) • TotalRooms: Total number of rooms • Bedrooms: \# bedrooms •
-FullBath: Full bathrooms • HalfBath: Half baths • LivArea: Ground living area (sq. feet) • Fireplaces: Number of fireplaces • GarageArea: Size of garage (sq. feet) • PoolArea: Size of pool (sq. feet) • YearBuilt:
-Original construction date • YearSold: Year Sold • BldgType: Type of dwelling Run the following commands to read in the data and make sure SalePrice is encoded as a numeric variable and not a factor variable.
+# Ames Housing Market Analysis: Predicting Home Values Through Property Characteristics

+## Executive Summary
+This analysis examines factors driving home prices in Ames, Iowa using multiple regression techniques.
+By analyzing 2,838 property sales from 2006-2010, I developed predictive models that identify key value drivers and their interactions.
+The findings demonstrate how living area impacts property value differently across building types, providing insights valuable for real estate professionals, buyers, and sellers.

+## Project Overview
+The Ames housing market presents an excellent case study for understanding property valuation dynamics.
+This analysis explores how various property characteristics contribute to sale prices, with particular focus on how the relationship between living area and price varies by building type.

+## Data Description
+The dataset encompasses 2,838 property sales in Ames, Iowa from 2006-2010, with 12 key variables:

+- **SalePrice**: The property's sale price (target variable)
+- **TotalRooms**: Total number of rooms
+- **Bedrooms**: Number of bedrooms
+- **FullBath**: Number of full bathrooms
+- **HalfBath**: Number of half bathrooms
+- **LivArea**: Ground living area (square feet)
+- **Fireplaces**: Number of fireplaces
+- **GarageArea**: Size of garage (square feet)
+- **PoolArea**: Size of pool (square feet)
+- **YearBuilt**: Original construction date
+- **YearSold**: Year of sale
+- **BldgType**: Type of dwelling (categorical)

 ``` r
 ames = read.csv ("AmesSales.csv")
 ames$SalePrice = as.numeric(ames$SalePrice)
 ```

-1. (2 pts) Use the hist() function on SalePrice to view the distribution of the dependent variable.
-Describe its shape.
+## Exploratory Analysis
+Initial visualization reveals the distribution of sale prices in the market:

 ``` r
 hist(ames$SalePrice,